simondbrooke/terraform-training-jamfpro/support_materials/Section 1 - Configuration/Lesson 1 - Infrastructure/Lesson 1 - Infrastructure.md

 - [Configuring Self Service](https://github.com/macdeacon99/terraform-training-jamfpro/blob/doc-updating/support_materials/Section%201/Lesson%201%20-%20Infrastructure/Lesson%201%20-%20Infrastructure.md#configuring-self-service)
 - [Deploying a Health Check Policy](https://github.com/macdeacon99/terraform-training-jamfpro/blob/doc-updating/support_materials/Section%201/Lesson%201%20-%20Infrastructure/Lesson%201%20-%20Infrastructure.md#configuring-self-service)

-For more information on any of the resources we are going to create today, you can see the full breakdown from the schema on the [Terrafrom Registry](https://registry.terraform.io/providers/deploymenttheory/jamfpro/latest/docs/resources) webpage.
+For more information on any of the resources we are going to create today, you can see the full breakdown from the schema on the [Terraform Registry](https://registry.terraform.io/providers/deploymenttheory/jamfpro/latest/docs/resources) webpage.

 ## Sites

-Sites are used in Jamf Pro to organise and seperate object functionality into specific areas for easier management.
+Sites are used in Jamf Pro to organise and separate object functionality into specific areas for easier management.
 A site can be created in Terraform using the following resource:

 ```